 Whenever I see salmon on a restaurant menu, I almost always order it.

-Chefs just have a way with salmon, though, don’t they?
+Chefs just have a way with salmon, don’t they?
 They can pan sear it to a fiery pink crust, or bake it juuuust enough…so that the center still flakes and tastes buttery and soft.
+Never over-done.

 But recently, I found a way to prepare salmon so that it gently steams, leaving the middle moist, while turning the faintest, rosiest shade of orange.
 It’s poaching, and it’s such a game changer with salmon.
 You slice some garlic, lay it over the fish, and then steam that fish on top of a simmering mix of chicken stock and wine.
 And once the fish is cooked, I smear basil pesto over it and sprinkle salty, tangy feta on top for some more flavor.
 The pesto and cheese melt a little into the cracks of the salmon, and it’s all just so lovely.